banner-brands.png

 Balance Sheet

-It showcases the breakdown of each item owned by the company including its assets, liabilities, and shareholders’ equity in a specific period.
+It shows the breakdown of each item owned by the company, including its assets, liabilities, and shareholders’ equity in a specific period.
 A balance sheet also shows a company’s actual worth by calculating it in a single monetary value.

 Income Statement

 An income statement exists to showcase the company’s earnings and spending.
 Also known as a profit and loss statement, it includes revenues, expenses, gains, and losses during a specified period.
-This statement also helps identify areas that need improvement and performance measurement against competitors.
+This statement also helps identify areas needing improvement and allows performance comparisons against competitors.

 Cash flow Statement